Salomons Estate grounds with historic Victorian mansion

 • • Better natural light (big windows)

-Comprehensive comparison of heritage, architecture, and modern facilities
+195 years of heritage, architecture, and modern wedding facilities

 Salomons Estate